RakeshSatyan/Flight_Reservation_System/README.md

 -->then open checkin application use the reservation Id which you got in the reservation application and enter the reservation Id to checkIn.

+--> To login as admin use admin credentials

+username:  admin@admin.com

+password:  admin123

 # For database Setup
 use reservations.sql